emmt/OIFITS.jl/README.md

 highest defined revision will be used.

-A consistent set of OI-FITS data-blocks is made of: exactly one `OI_TARGET` data-block, one or more `OI_WAVELENGTH` data-block, one or more `OI_ARRAY` data-block and any number of data-blocks with interferometric data (`OI_VIS`, `OI_VIS2` or `OI_T3`).
+A consistent set of OI-FITS data-blocks is made of: exactly one `OI_TARGET` data-block, one or more `OI_WAVELENGTH` data-blocks, one or more `OI_ARRAY` data-blocks and any number of data-blocks with interferometric data (`OI_VIS`, `OI_VIS2` or `OI_T3`).
 These data-blocks must be stored in a container created by:
 ```julia